 This year’s presentation of Shark Week is bound to surprise us with the spectacular adventures of sharks and the people who observe them, along with visits from celebrities and PSAs warning us of the dangers of finning.

-However you get your fix of sharky amusement, you’re bound to find engaging stories to follow, and thrills that will entertain you, and possibly make you shiver with both terror and delight.
-So, grab some popcorn, settle into your most comfortable chair – and don’t fear the beach!
+However you get your fix of sharky amusement, you’re bound to find engaging stories to follow, and thrills that will entertain you and possibly make you shiver with both terror and delight.
+So, grab a handful of shark gummies, settle into your most comfortable chair – and don’t fear the beach!

 Ω